Internet-Draft The GNUnet communicators August 2024

 NONCE

-A 256-bit random value used as a challenge to be signed in a TCP acknowledgment.
+A 256-bit random value used as a challenge to be signed in a TCP handshake acknowledgment message.

 0 8 16 24 32 40 48 56